WebAssembly/component-model/design/mvp/CanonicalABI.md

 stored inline in the native stack frame.

-The `Subtask.drop` method is only called for `Subtask`s that have been added to the current component instance's table and checks that the callee has been allowed to resolve and explicitly relinquish any borrowed handles.
+The `Subtask.drop` method is only called for `Subtask`s that have been added to the current component instance's `handles` table and checks that the callee has been allowed to resolve and explicitly relinquish any borrowed handles.
 ```python
   def drop(self):
     trap_if(not self.resolve_delivered())